Strategies to support the appropriate use of prescription opioids: a systematic review

 Reasons for the study

 Abuse of prescription opioids is a serious public health and safety problem in North America.
-To date, there has been no collection, analysis and synthesis of strategies aimed at improving the appropriate use of prescription opioids and reducing misuse, abuse, addiction and opioid-related deaths.
-This information is desperately needed to stem the current opioid crisis.
-This comprehensive systematic review of the research literature will help fill this void, thus helping prevent a duplication of efforts in the development of strategies to promote appropriate use of prescription opioids.
+At the time of this project, there had been no collection, analysis and synthesis of strategies aimed at improving the appropriate use of prescription opioids and reducing misuse, abuse, addiction and opioid-related deaths.
+This information was desperately needed to stem the current opioid crisis.
+This comprehensive systematic review of the research literature helped fill this void, thus helping prevent a duplication of efforts in the development of strategies to promote appropriate use of prescription opioids.

 Objectives of the study